Goal 7: Affordable and Clean Energy

 Promoting Clean Energy and Increased Energy Efficiency Across MN

 Annually, the CERTs Program awards Clean Energy Seed Grants to encourage community-based clean energy projects in each Minnesota CERT region, spur projects that are highly visible in communities and can be replicated in others, and provide an opportunity for community education about clean energy and its many benefits.
-In 2022, 74 projects received Seed Grants with extra funding provided to underserved communities.

 Learn More